wtang1996/cs52-workshop-1/README.md

 This section has an id of ‘custom’, matching the link so that the link will actually function, and has a class ‘custom-section’, which can be separately styled in ‘main.css’.
 To match, add a section with a min-height of 100%, a top padding of 60px, centrally aligned text, and a background color of either #fff or #eee depending on where you’re inserting the section.

 Now it will work!
 Feel free to add custom styles to your section, and add whatever you want from the previous sections into this one.
+If you're feeling particularly ambitious, you can even research and add another cool component of bootstrap that was not discussed here.